John Port Spencer Academy

 John Port Spencer Academy, formerly known as John Port School, is an academy and secondary school in the village of Etwall, Derbyshire, England.

 Admissions

-The Academy is the largest secondary school in Derbyshire, and one of the largest nationally, with approximately 2100 students enrolled.
+The academy is the largest secondary school in Derbyshire, and one of the largest nationally, with approximately 2100 students enrolled.

 It is a mixed gender school, with student ages ranging between 11 and 18, including sixth form students between 16 and 18.

 There are approximately 141 full-time and temporary members of the teaching staff.
-The current acting head-teacher is Alison Vann.
+The current head-teacher is Laura O’Leary.

 History

 The school sits on the site of a demolished country manor, Etwall Hall, traditionally of the Port family who were the wealthy landowners/farmers of the parish.
 In 1952, the Derbyshire County Council bought Etwall Hall from Reg Parnell, the famous racing car driver.
 The hall had been used during the Second World War by the British Army, first as a petrol depot and later as an equipment supply centre and been left in a somewhat dilapidated state.
 After its demolition a secondary modern, Etwall Secondary School, and a secondary grammar school, John Port Grammar School, were built on the site.
 In 1965 they were amalgamated to form the John Port School that occupies the site today.

 The name of the Port family, who lived at the hall, has been associated with Etwall since the 15th century.
 The family's most famous son, Sir John Port, was the founder of the nearby Repton School and committed to the furthering of education for young men in the village.
 It therefore seemed entirely appropriate that the new school was named after him.